i-like-robots/broken-amp-versions-test-case/readme.md

 By updating this version number to the same one used by the runtime the extension was able to load correctly.

+As we are not able to control the behaviour of the AMP CDN nor ensure that the scripts loaded by our users are all of the same version I believe we are not able to resolve this problem ourselves.

 ## Test case